All the Old Knives

-All the Old Knives is a 2022 American spy thriller film directed by Janus Metz Pedersen and written by Olen Steinhauer.
-It is based on Steinhauer's 2015 novel of the same name.
+All the Old Knives is a 2022 American spy thriller film directed by Janus Metz Pedersen and written by Olen Steinhauer, based on Steinhauer's 2015 novel.
 The film stars Chris Pine, Thandiwe Newton, Laurence Fishburne, Jonathan Pryce and David Dawson.

-All the Old Knives was released by Amazon Studios in limited theaters across the United States, and on digital via Amazon Prime Video, on April 8, 2022.
+The film was released by Amazon Studios in limited theaters across the United States, and on Amazon Prime Video, on April 8, 2022.

 Plot

 In early 2020, CIA officer Henry Pelham is informed by his boss, Vick Wallinger, that the CIA has reopened the case of Turkish Alliance 127, a 2012 terrorist hijacking which ended in tragedy.
 Headquarters suspects there was a leak from the Vienna station, where Henry and Vick work.
 Henry is sent to interview Celia Harrison, who also worked at the Vienna station at the time of the hijacking.
 Henry and Celia were lovers, but she left him shortly after the event.

 Celia, now retired, lives in Carmel-by-the-Sea, California with her family.
 Henry meets her at an upscale restaurant, which is almost empty of customers and staff.
 As Henry and Celia talk, she reveals that an Austrian intelligence agent named Karl Stein approached her shortly after she moved to Carmel.
 He wanted her to inform on her coworkers, but she refused.
 Henry has Celia recall the events of the hijacking.

-In a flashback to 2012, Flight 127 is on the runway when it is hijacked by four armed militants belonging to an Islamic terrorist group.
+In a flashback to 2012, Flight 127 is on the runway when it is hijacked by four armed militants belonging to an Islamist terrorist group.
 The Vienna station jumps into action to address the crisis and learns that Ilyas Shushani, a Chechen and former informant for Henry, may be involved.
 The hijackers threaten to kill the passengers unless several of their comrades are released from custody.
 Ahmed, a CIA courier who happened to be on the plane, contacts the CIA and suggests an attack via the plane's undercarriage.
 Celia connects with a possible source named Mohammed, but the meeting seems to yield nothing of value.
 Henry tells Celia and her mentor, Bill Compton, that when Henry worked in Moscow his superiors forced him to betray Ilyas to the Russian government as a trade-off for intel on an imminent attack on a U.S. embassy.